GeminiDRSoftware/astrodata/docs/manuals/usermanual/iomef.rst

-..
-TODO: Need to update the examples
+.. todo:: Need to update the examples

 .. iomef.rst